 Lake Norman Family Campground

 Walk-in sites are available for groups from April to November.
 These sites are open to parties of 7 to 25 people.
-You will have access to drinking water and restrooms nearby at the group campsite.
-You can easily access hiking trails nearby as well.
-However, there is no vehicle access to the group sites so your RV would have to be parked in the main lot.
+BBQ grills, picnic tables, drinking water, and restrooms are all nearby for your convenience.
+Beautiful hiking trails are just a few steps away, but there is no vehicle access to the group sites, so park your RV in the main lot.

 Seasonal activities in Lake Norman State Park

 If you are hoping to get some time on your bike during your RV trip, you are in luck since this state park features over 30 miles of cycling adventure along the Itusi Trails.
-This is a combination of 8 loops that range from one mile to 10 miles long.
-Most trails are easy to moderate, so bikers of all levels can enjoy some time coasting on the scenic nature trails of this state park
+This trail system is a combination of eight loops that range from one mile to 10 miles long.
+Most trails are easy to moderate, so bikers of all levels can enjoy some time coasting on the scenic nature trails of this state park.
+Choose your level and pick your loop for a light, moderate, or more challenging ride.

-Don’t forget to bring your camera in your camper since Lake Norman State Park is filled with limitless opportunities for amazing pictures.
+Don’t forget to pack your camera in your camper since Lake Norman State Park is filled with limitless opportunities for amazing pictures, and you will want to look back at your memories of this location for years to come.
 Whether you want to take gorgeous landscape shots of Lake Norman or capture native wildlife, this is a beautiful spot for camera action.
-Some favorite spots for photography include Lake Norman, the beach, and the forests of the nature trails.
+Some favorite spots for photography include Lake Norman, the beach, and the forests of the nature trails, and there's nothing more picture-perfect than a North Carolina sunset.

-If you want to learn about the activities of rangers and the ecology of the park you can head out of the RV and attend one of the regularly scheduled ranger talks.
-The subject of these talks varies, but you will learn about the native wildlife, natural history, and cultural heritage of the park and the surrounding area from expert rangers.
+If you want to learn about the activities of rangers and the ecology of the park, you can head out of the RV and attend one of the regularly scheduled ranger talks.
+The subject of these talks varies, but you will learn about the native wildlife, plant species, natural history, and cultural heritage of the park and the surrounding area from expert rangers.
+Kids of all ages will enjoy the talks and learn something about the great state of North Carolina.